OlenaShev4nko/SlowReader/README.md

 ## Screenshots & Workflow

+This is the helicopter view architecture of the app, consisting of a Streamlit user interface, local Ollamma chat and embedding models, an MCP server, and a Neo4j graph database.

 <img src="assets/app_architecture.png" width="100%" alt="App Architecture Overview">

 ---

+The app has four tabs:
+- Tab 1: The PDF document upload,
+- Tab 2: The knowledge graph builder
+- Tab 3: Hybrid RAG
+- Tab 4: Library

 ### Tab 1 — Upload a PDF

+Imagine you are reading a technical book and plan to take notes from it.
+We can upload it to the app.

 <img src="assets/Tab_1.jpg" width="100%" alt="Tab 1 — Upload a PDF">

+The moment we upload the book, the app extracts the text from the PDF, divides it into chunks, and makes an embedding vector from each chunk.
+Then, through the MCP server, we are asking the Neo4j database to create a document node for the book, a node for each chunk, and add chunk embeddings into the Neo4j vector index.

 <img src="assets/pdf_upload.png" width="100%" alt="PDF Upload BPMN Diagram">

+Let’s check the database.
+Here is our book and its chunks.

 <img src="assets/Book_in_neo4j.png" width="100%" alt="Book in neo4j">

 ---

 ### Tab 2 — Build Knowledge Graph

+Imagine you’ve found a valuable piece of text with a code example and you want to make a note of it.
+You can copy and paste this text with a code and push the build graph button.

 <img src="assets/Tab_2_1.png" width="100%" alt="Knowledge Graph Construction1">
 <img src="assets/Tab_2_2.png" width="100%" alt="Knowledge Graph Construction2">

+At the exact moment the build graph button is pressed, the LLM extracts triplets of concepts and their connections.
+With the help of MCP, we are merging them into our graph.
+Additionally, we vectorize each concept and search for semantically related text chunks to link them together.

 <img src="assets/build_Knowledge_graph.png" width="100%" alt="Knowledge Graph Build Step 1">

+Please note that the concept stores a code example as a property.

 <img src="assets/graph.png" width="100%" alt="Graph Visualization">

 ---

 ### Tab 3 — Chat with Hybrid RAG

+Now we can ask our chat LLM about the concepts we have in our database.

 <img src="assets/Tab_3_chat.png" width="100%" alt="Chat Interface">
 <img src="assets/Tab_3_chat_1.png" width="100%" alt="Chat Answer Example">

+When a user asks a question, the hybrid RAG process starts.
+First, we extract key concepts from the question and search for them in our graph database.
+At the same time, we convert the question into an embedding vector and use it to find semantically similar text chunks in the vector index.
+This way, we bring together structured knowledge from the graph and contextual meaning from the text.
+Both sources are then combined and passed to the LLM as context, allowing it to generate an accurate and well-grounded response.

 <img src="assets/hybrid_RAG.png" width="100%" alt="Hybrid RAG Diagram">